iFood

 About the company

-iFood is the biggest food delivery service in Latin America and an unquestionable giant in the industry globally, right up there with DoorDash, Deliveroo, and others.
-Backed by relevant global VCs and companies, such as Innova Capital and Just Eat, respecticelly, it's worth, as of the latest round, USD $5.4bi.
+iFood is the biggest food delivery service in Latin America and an unquestionable global giant in the industry, right up there with DoorDash, Deliveroo, and others.
+Backed by relevant global VCs and companies, such as Innova Capital and Just Eat, it is currently worth, as of the latest round, USD 5.4 billion.
 By the time I left, the company had about 5k+ employees, with the design team being around 40+.

 My journey there

-I joined right after the Logistics team was formed.
-That team was responsible for creating and maturing the also newly created driver product.
-At that point, iFood used to partner up with several third parties for offering the actual delivery to restaurants.
-Even then, most restaurants would use their own delivery solution and iFood remained only as a way for them to get orders in.
+I joined right after the Logistics team was created.
+We were responsible for creating and maturing the newly developed driver product.
+At that point, iFood used to partner with several third party delivery companies to offer the actual delivery service to restaurants.
+However, even then, most restaurants would use their own solution, utilizing iFood only as the storefront.
+Changing this scenario was the challenge.

-It was a special moment as the team was just starting to take shape.
+It was a special moment, as the team was just starting to take shape.
 We joked around that being in the Logistics team was like being in a startup inside of another startup.
-We had the benefits of not having to be knee-deep into the weeds of financial balance ⎯ given that iFood already was a considerably stable startup at that point ⎯ but also of being very scrappy & fast.
+We had the benefits of not having to be knee-deep into the weeds of financial balance-given that iFood already was a considerably mature startup at that point-but, naturally, had to be very scrappy & fast.

 iFood's early office.

-All the Logistics team worked from this tiny, messy, and cozy house.
+All the Logistics team worked from this tiny, messy, and cozy office.

-I joined as the team's first designer and remained as such for almost a year.
-During that time alone, I learned more than I could've ever hoped for, and it speaks to the advantages of a very cross-functional team.
-Before that, the whole Logistics product team consisted of a tiny group of 3, maybe 4, engineers who were in charge of setting up all the core APIs.
+As the team's first designer, I learned more than I could've ever hoped for-it speaks to the advantages of a very cross-functional team.
+The whole Logistics product team consisted of a tiny group of 3, maybe 4, engineers in charge of setting up all the core APIs and infrastructure.
 There was definitely a lot to do and figure out.

 Closing thoughts

-iFood for sure was a pivotal moment in my career.
-Being a solo designer in a moment so demanding like that absolutely put me to the test multiple times, but I'm glad the team was caring enough so that together we went through it all.
-We learned how to work together through a bunch of trial and error and therefore strongly supported the Logistics unit growth, specially at that point in time given iFood had just received its biggest round of funding, which had a big portion directed to us.
+iFood was a pivotal moment in my career.
+Being a solo designer in a moment so demanding like that put me to the test multiple times, but I'm glad the team went through it all together.
+We learned how to work together through a bunch of trial and error and, ultimately, strongly supported the Logistics unit growth, especially given that iFood had just received its biggest round of funding, which had a significant portion of it directed to us.

-I'm very happy and fulfilled to know that a lot of my work remained to be useful to future designers and PMs that continue to work on the product.
-A lot has changed since I left, which is how things roll, but I'm sure we developed a product that helped shape the overall foundation for the product to grow ⎯ to a hopefully better place ⎯ and to this day stands strong as one of the most robust driver products, at least in LATAM.
+I'm happy to know that much of my work was useful to future designers and PMs who continued working on the product.
+A lot has changed since I left, which is how things roll, but I'm confident we developed a product that helped shape the overall foundation for the organization to grow-to a hopefully better place-and, to this day, stands strong as one of the most robust driver products, at least in LATAM.

 Screenshot of what Google Play looked like.